 Christmas Word Scramble

 If you're looking for a fun and educational Christmas game, create a Christmas word scramble.
 Pick ten holiday words that you believe your child can spell.
-Then scramble up the letters.
-The object of the game is to have your child figure out what the word is.
+Then, scramble up the letters.
+The object of the game is to have your child figure out what each word is.

-You could write or type the word scrambles, print it out and include a picture they could color.
-Or if you have the Scrabble game, take the letters and scramble them up on a table.
-Then have your child put the letters in the right order.
-This would be a fun game with a mug of hot cocoa with holiday music playing in the background!
+You can hand-write the letters or type them up and print them out, perhaps including a picture they can color.
+Alternatively, if you have a Scrabble board game, you can use the game's wooden letters and scramble them up on a table, then have your child put the letters in the right order.
+This is an ideal game for enjoying with a mug of hot cocoa and holiday music playing in the background!

 Pass the Ornament

 Just like the game of hot potato, you don't want to get caught with the ornament in your hand when the music stops.
 First, choose an ornament that isn't breakable (this is very important).
 Next, have the kids sit in a circle.
 Then, play Christmas music while the children pass the ornament to one another.
 When the music stops, the child holding the ornament is out.
 Keep playing this game until there's one child left.
 Whoever is the last one sitting is the winner!

 If your children enjoy the game "Going on a Picnic," they'll love this Christmas game for kids.
 Begin by sitting in a circle.
 Each player must think of an item they'd like to "bring to the North Pole."
 Each player begins his or her turn by saying, "I'm going to the North Pole, and I will bring..."